 We Can Help You with Your Worker’s Compensation Case

 The doctors at the affordable clinics that make up UrgentMED network are experienced in handling work-related injuries and workers’ compensation cases.
-We work with employers everywhere to ensure that their work-related injuries are treated properly with the best follow up care possible.
+Above all, we work with employers everywhere to ensure to treat their work-related injuries properly with the best follow up care possible.
 Our clinics are able to perform X-rays on site, prescribe medications and medical equipment as needed, and even offer on-site physical therapy at two of our locations.
-Our clinics are truly a one-stop shop for your worker’s compensation needs.
+As a result, our clinics are truly a one-stop shop for your worker’s compensation needs.
 We accept most insurance and offer affordable rates for uninsured patients.

 With 15 locations, we’re conveniently located throughout Los Angeles and Anaheim.
-UrgentMED is the largest comprehensive urgent care network in Southern California and offers the best urgent care services in the area.
+UrgentMED is the largest comprehensive urgent care network in Southern California.
+In fact, it offers the best urgent care services in the area.
 We look forward to helping you stay on a healthy track.

 You should seek medical attention as soon as you sustain any injuries at work.
 This is especially true if the injury is severe.
-If you are not seriously injured, you can always ask your employer whether the injury calls for a certain doctor, or if you can choose one on your own.
+If you are not seriously injured, you can always ask your employer whether the injury calls for a certain doctor.
+Or ask if you can choose one on your own.
 Regardless, this is what you should ask your doctor if you’ve been injured at work.

 What Type Of Injury Do I Have?

 In many cases, individuals who are hurt at the workplace tend to have minor injuries such as small scratches or perhaps even a coffee burn.
 However, when it comes to cases like breaking an ankle, or second-degree burns, it is important to learn exactly what type of injury you’ve sustained.
 This can help clarify matters such as symptoms to expect, the recommended course of treatment, and the next steps to take if you plan on filing a workers’ compensation claim.

 How Much Time Off Do I Need?